 All of these difficulties vanish if we use the other translation possibility that the crowd wanted to “be acquainted with” the strangers.
 Lot addresses the men as “brothers” meaning that he considered himself to be one of them.
 If Lot were a member of the community, then the men were committing a gross violation of Lot’s hospitality to his guests by dragging them out for interrogation by the militia.
 The character of the crowd is not violent at this point, and Lot’s offer of his daughters is defensible: he is offering them in trust to men he calls brothers as hostages to guarantee the conduct of the strangers.
 Family members were commonly given as hostages to enforce and guarantee agreements, and the Old Testament is filled with examples.
 This offer is in the spirit of compromise; the hostages are supposed to make the interrogation unnecessary.

-The Text Refutes the Current View
+The Text Refutes the Popular Interpretation

-If the traditional interpretation of the story were correct, we would expect the response of the crowd to be something on the order of: “Forget the girls, man; send out those good-looking guys!”
+If the popular interpretation of the story were correct, we would expect the response of the crowd to be something on the order of: “Forget the girls, man; send out those good-looking guys!”
 However, what they really said was this:

 But they said, “Stand back!”
 And they said, “This fellow came to sojourn, and he would play the judge!
 Now will we deal worse with you than with them.”
 Then they pressed hard against the man Lot, and drew near to break the door.

 The crowd is not recorded as rejecting Lot’s daughters because they are female; something we should expect if the crowd consisted of homosexual men looking for a good time.
 They threatened Lot with rougher treatment than they had planned for the visitors.
 If they had intended to rape the visitors, then we should interpret this as a threat to subject Lot to even rougher sexual abuse.
 However, an attempt to rape Lot is curiously missing from the record.
 The more this passage is scrutinized, the less tenable a sexual interpretation becomes.